 A total of 18,048 tabbed cardboard squares were glued to join, held together by 36,096 rubber bands and standing at 1.8m x 1.8m x 1.8m.
 The Menger Sponge specifications will now be submitted to the Guinness Book of Records for approval and with a listing to follow.
 The official announcement is yet to be made and is expected within the next couple of months.

-Here’s the top tier media coverage that was secured for this project on behalf of NumberSense:
+Here’s the media coverage secured for this project on behalf of NumberSense:

 Video Credits: Johnny Swanepoel